 Step 3 – Rinse the bike gloves by hand after the wash if any soap suds remain.

 Step 4 – Lay the gloves flat or hang to dry.
 Again, if you can hang them out in the sun, that is even better.
 The sun’s ultraviolet rays will help kill bacteria on your workout clothes, but only if your clothes dry completely in the sun.

 Leather Gloves (handwash only)

 Step 1 – Put on the bicycle gloves.
 Then, run some cool water over your hands and then apply a very mild soap, such as castile soap or leather soap, into the dirtiest parts of the glove.

 Step 2 – Rinse the gloves well, spending two to three times as long on the rinsing as you did on washing to make sure all the soap is gone.
-Do not wring the gloves.
+Do not wring the moisture in the gloves.
 Squeeze gently to remove water.

-Step 3 – Remove the gloves and place them between layers of a bath towel.
-Press to remove excess water.
+Step 3 – Remove the gloves from your hand and place them between layers of a bath towel.
+Then press to remove excess water.

 Step 4 – Put the gloves back on and flex your fingers a few times to mold the gloves back into shape.
 Then, remove and lay the gloves flat to dry without pressing them again.